nocomplexity/SecurityArchitecture/README.md

 # SecurityPrivacyReferenceArchitecture
 Open Repository for the Open Security and Privacy Reference Architecture

 Open publications for IT security and privacy are still rare.
-Despite the great work of the OWASP foundation many IT security  organizations are not that open.
+Despite the great work of the OWASP foundation many valuable resources for Security and Privacy are not open.
+Security and Privacy is technological complex and real risks mitigation is still problematic and expensive.

-This reference architecture aims to enable you to create better and faster security and privacy solutions by reusing content that is provided in this reference architecture.
+This reference architecture aims to enable you to create better and faster security and privacy solutions.
+This by reusing content that is provided in this reference architecture or by directing you to open (cc-by) resources to prevent reinventing the wheel.
 To encourage collaboration for this project this reference architecture is of course free and open (cc-by-sa).

 This project is supported by the BM-Support Foundation, https://www.bm-support.org/

-Current status: We are working on a complete revision for 2019 of this 'Open Reference Architecture for Security and Privacy'.
-So join the party and create the 2019 version together with us.
+Current status: We are working on a update for the 2020 [hardcopy](https://www.amazon.de/Open-Reference-Architecture-Security-Privacy/dp/1540606481/ref=sr_1_2?ie=UTF8&qid=1480495211&sr=8-2&keywords=maikel+mardjan) version of this 'Open Reference Architecture for Security and Privacy'.
+But the online version will always be up-to-date!
+So join the party and join the team to make this Open resource better!

 # Contributing